evamartin1240/ADSDB/README.md

 following:

 1. The path to the input `.txt` file containing artist names
-2. The path to the temporal directory where the output JSON file will be stored
+2. The path to the temporal directory where the output `.json` file will be stored
-3. The name of the output JSON file including a version number
+3. The name of the output `.json` file including a version number
 4. Your TicketMaster/Spotify API key.

 Once all inputs are provided, the script will save the data and confirm the